Dyngus Day, a long Polish tradition in Michigan City

-MICHIGAN CITY - People gathered to celebrate their Polish heritage in Michigan City on Monday with handshakes, hugs, spirited conversation and shots of blackberry brandy.
+MICHIGAN CITY - People gathered to celebrate their Polish heritage in Michigan City recently with handshakes, hugs, spirited conversation and shots of blackberry brandy.

 There was also beer, polish food and a polka band drawing people to the dance floor at the St. Joseph’s Young Men’s Society at 2001 Franklin St.